 Children are admitted to the Reception classes during the autumn term of the school year (1st September to 31st August) in which they reach their 5th birthday.
 All children start school initially on a part time basis to help them settle in successfully.
 Children’s specific needs will be dealt with individually.

-The application period for a Primary or Nursery place for September 2017 will be open from October 2016 – January 2017.
+The application period for a Primary or Nursery place for September 2019 is open from September 2018 – 15th February 2019.
 Applications for the next academic year should be made here.

 The school is committed to ensuring children settle into school happily.
 During the summer term prior to them starting school, parents receive information about their child’s induction process, including an information meeting and start dates.

 If you move into Enfield and require a school place for your child, you will need to complete the ‘in-year’ application process.
 Please follow the link below for more details.

 Information about transferring to secondary schools can be found by clicking here to download the Enfield guide for children starting secondary school in September 2019.
 The deadline for this is 31st October 2019.

 Faith schools, selective schools and schools outside the London Borough of Enfield may have different admissions criteria and you are advised to contact the individual schools or to visit their websites for further information.

 If you have not got the secondary school you would like, please find details of the appeals process